 SECTION 3.7.
 Chairman of the Board of Directors.
-The Chairman of the Board shall be the chief executive officer of the Corporation and, subject to the control of the Board of Directors, shall have general supervision over the management and direction of the business of the Corporation.
-He or she shall see that all orders and resolutions of the Board of Directors are carried into effect.
 The Chairman of the Board shall preside at all meetings of the shareholders and of the Board of Directors if present and shall have such powers and perform such duties as are assigned to him or her by the By-laws and by the Board of Directors.
+The

-The Chairman shall, in the absence or incapacity of the President, perform all the duties and the functions and exercise the powers of the President.
+Chairman shall, in the absence or incapacity of the President, perform all the duties and the functions and exercise the powers of the President.
 The Chairman shall be chosen by the Board of Directors at each annual meeting from among the directors and shall serve until a successor is chosen and qualified, or until resignation or death.

 SECTION 3.8.
 President.
-The President shall have such powers and perform such duties as are assigned to him or her by the By-laws, the Chairman of the Board, or the Board of Directors.
+The President shall be the chief executive officer and, subject to the control of the Board of Directors, shall have general supervision over the management and direction of the business of the corporation.
+He or she shall see that all orders and resolutions of the Board of Directors are carried into effect.
+The President shall have such other powers and perform such other duties as are assigned to him or her by the By-laws or the Board of Directors.
 The President shall, in the absence or incapacity of the Chairman of the Board, perform all the duties and functions and exercise the powers of the Chairman of the Board.

 SECTION 3.9.
 Executive Vice Presidents.
-Each Executive Vice President shall have such powers and perform such duties as may be assigned to him or her by the Chairman of the Board, the President or the Board of Directors.
-In the case of the death or incapacity of the Chairman of the Board and the President, the Executive Vice Presidents, if one or more be designated, shall, in the order of their seniority in office as Executive Vice Presidents, perform the duties and exercise the powers of the President.
+Each Executive Vice President shall have such powers and perform such duties as may be assigned to him or her by the President or the Board of Directors.
+In the case of the death or incapacity of the Chairman of the Board and the President, the Executive Vice Presidents, if one or more be designated, shall, in the order of their seniority in office as Executive Vice Presidents (and, between two or more of equal seniority in office as Executive Vice Presidents, in order of their seniority in office as Vice Presidents), perform the duties and exercise the powers of the President.

 SECTION 3.10.
-Group Vice Presidents.
-Each Group Vice President shall perform such duties and have such powers as may be assigned to him or her by the Chairman of the Board, the President or the Board of Directors.
-In the case of the death or incapacity of the Chairman of the Board, the President and the Executive Vice Presidents, the Group Vice Presidents shall, in the order of their seniority in office as Group Vice Presidents, perform the duties and exercise the powers of the President unless otherwise ordered by the Board of Directors.
+Senior Vice Presidents and Group Vice Presidents.
+Each Senior Vice President and each Group Vice President shall perform such duties and have such powers as may be assigned to him or her by the President or the Board of Directors.
+In the case of the death or incapacity of the Chairman of the Board, the President and the Executive Vice Presidents, the Senior Vice Presidents shall, in the order of their seniority in office as Senior Vice Presidents (and, between two or more of equal seniority in office as Senior Vice Presidents, in order of their seniority in office as Vice Presidents), perform the duties and exercise the powers of the President unless otherwise ordered by the Board of Directors.

 SECTION 3.11.
 Vice Presidents.
-Each Vice President shall perform such duties and have such powers as may be assigned to him or her by the Chairman of the Board, the President or the Board of Directors.
+Each Vice President shall perform such duties and have such powers as may be assigned to him or her by the President or the Board of Directors.